 In light of this observation, two topics will be addressed in this work: \begin{enumerate} \item We first reformulate (1+1) dimensional chiral anomaly in terms of kinetic theory.
-The first step involves demonstrating the Hamiltonian formulation of the kinetic theory introduced in Ref.\cite{PhysRevLett.109.181602}, together with the asymptotic behavior argument presented in the above, naturally implies the central extension of Kac-Moody algebra for the charge densities of chiral fermions, which in turn implies chiral anomaly.
-We also consider the conventional gradient expansion of the field theoretical correlation functions, showing each chiral sector of the (1+1) dimensional Dirac fermion satisfies a chirality dependent semiclassical Boltzmann equation.
-These exercises not only offer an alternative perspective filling the gap between the illustrative spectral-flow picture and other fairly technical approaches such as direct diagrammatics, dispersion relations, or Fujikawa's determinant, but serve as the analogue of the kinetic equation approach of the (3+1) dimensional triangle anomaly. \item Since this distribution function argument depends only on the asymptotic behavior of $n_{\mb p}$ as $\mb p \to \pm \infty$, a strictly monotonic dispersion relation would suffice to yield a finite difference at $T = 0$.
+The first step involves demonstrating the Hamiltonian formulation of the kinetic theory introduced in Ref.\onlinecite{PhysRevLett.109.181602}, together with the asymptotic behavior argument presented above, naturally implying the central extension of Kac-Moody algebra for the charge densities of chiral fermions.
+This extension, in turn, implies chiral anomaly.
+We also consider the conventional gradient expansion of the field theoretical correlation functions, showing that each chiral sector of the (1+1) dimensional Dirac fermion satisfies a chirality-dependent semiclassical Boltzmann equation.
+These exercises not only offer an alternative perspective filling the gap between the illustrative spectral-flow picture and other fairly technical approaches such as direct diagrammatics, dispersion relations, or Fujikawa's determinant, but also serve as the analogue of the kinetic equation approach to the (3+1) dimensional triangle anomaly.
+This approach provides straightforward derivations for anomalous currents in (1+1) dimensions. \item Since this distribution function argument depends only on the asymptotic behavior of $n_{\mb p}$ as $\mb p \to \pm \infty$, a strictly monotonic dispersion relation would suffice to yield a finite difference at $T = 0$.
 To quantify this statement, we will consider a class of (1+1) dimensional Dirac-like models.
 They are linear in time derivative but allow generic functional forms of the spatial derivative.
-We show quantum mechanically such models has chiral anomaly so long as its chiral sectors assume the dispersion relations
+We show quantum mechanically such models have chiral anomaly so long as its chiral sectors assume the dispersion relations

-The leading contribution is the same value as the one given by the Dirac field, $E/(2\pi)$, regardless of the value of $n$.
+The leading contribution is the same value as that given by the Dirac field, $E/(2\pi)$, regardless of the value of $n$.
 The argument is then generalized to apply to general strictly monotonic dispersions $\omega \sim \epsilon(-i\p_x)$. \end{enumerate}

 These themes will be elaborated further in Secs. \ref{kinetic_sec} and \ref{dispersion_section} respectively.
 A couple of comments will follow to conclude the work.